msveshnikov/landing-generator-autocode/README.md

 -   Add analytics integration for performance tracking
 -   Develop a template marketplace for user-created designs
 -   Implement multi-language support for generated pages
+-   Add SEO optimization tools for generated pages
+-   Implement social media integration for sharing and promotion
+-   Add email marketing integration for lead capture
+-   Implement version control for user-generated pages
+-   Add collaboration features for team-based projects
+-   Implement accessibility checks and improvements
+-   Add support for custom domains and hosting

+## Design Ideas

+-   Implement a dark mode toggle for improved user experience
+-   Add a guided tour for new users to showcase features
+-   Implement a live chat support system for user assistance
+-   Create a dashboard for users to manage multiple landing pages
+-   Add a feedback system for users to rate and review templates
+-   Implement a notification system for updates and new features
+-   Create a blog section for landing page design tips and tricks
+-   Add a community forum for users to share ideas and get help
+-   Implement a recommendation system for design elements based on user preferences
+-   Create a mobile app for on-the-go landing page management

 ## Contributing